Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 **Add a "divider" above or below a section**

 Add a background image.
-Use no repeat, and position center bottom.
+Use no-repeat, and position center bottom.
 Add some padding to leave space below your content to show the image.

 ```CSS
 .main > div {